How to reduce the Customer Acquisition Cost (CAC)?

 Define your ideal client

 Customer persona, buyer persona, ideal prospect, you name it.
 You need to have it (or them) well defined if you want to acquire clients faster and cheaper.
 In one of our previous blog posts, we've mentioned that pulling in the wrong customers increases churn rates, but so it does to acquisition costs.
-You can't sell efficiently unless you know who is the exact buyer.

 Look at that from the investment perspective.
 Any time you acquire a client, you “invest” in them.
 This is your CAC.
-Then you bet on their lifetime value (LTV), which should pay back within few months.
-If you lose customers due to churn, the money is lost.
-That’s why it’s critical to bring only these customers who can bring the money in the long run.
+Then you bet on their lifetime value (LTV), which should pay back within a few months.

 Define key characteristics of your ideal client, such as their age, position or desired business outcomes.
 If you create a blog post or prepare content for a paid ad, ask yourself a question: does it address the needs of my buyer persona?
 Will the Sales Director or the CFO find this piece of information interesting?

 If the answer is no, you need to redefine who should be the actual receiver of your content and adapt your sales and marketing efforts accordingly.
 You don’t want to waste money on ineffective acquisition channels and tools.
+It’s not a better idea.

 Persona infographic